I Met a Girl Once. She Said She Loved Mountains

 We found a café in the cobbled backstreets of the hillside under the Acropolis, covered by vines growing over and above the path and street.

+Sitting on the shaded sidewalk, we ordered Greek coffees.
+She took my suggestion of Greek yoghurt with walnuts and honey.
 She enjoyed both.
 We enjoyed both; two coffees, two spoons, a shared bowl.

 The details have blurred, but I think it was the hunger for travel that led the conversation to a time in her past.